konstantinosKokos/aethel/README.md

 Train/dev/test segmentation is respected to the largest extent possible.
 If looking for older versions, take a look at other branches of this repository.

-### Major Versioning Changelog
-**1.0.\* (08/2022)**
+### 1.0.0a (08/2022)

->Implementation of long-postponed changes to the type system.
+>  >Implementation of long-postponed changes to the type system.
 In practical terms, type assignments are a bit more complicated but all proofs are now sound wrt. to the underlying logic.
+>
+>

-* **Adjunction**: diamonds and boxes are no longer treated as ad-hoc type constructors, and their adjoint nature is made explicit (i.e. ◇□A⇒A⇒□◇A).
-The diamond elimination and arrow introduction rules are now explicit to which variable is being abstracted or replaced.
+> * **Adjunction**: diamonds and boxes are no longer treated as ad-hoc type constructors, and their adjoint nature is
+> made explicit (i.e. ◇□A⇒A⇒□◇A).
+The diamond elimination and arrow introduction rules are now explicit to which
+> variable is being abstracted or replaced.
-* **Bracketing Structure**: brackets are now explicated to regulate the applicability of diamond eliminations and box introductions.
+> * **Bracketing Structure**: brackets are now explicated to regulate the applicability of diamond eliminations
+> and box introductions.
-* **Structural Rules**: rules are now split between logical and structural.
-For the purpose of allowing **extraction** of hypotheses nested within unary structures, we now use an extraction modality reserved for the higher-order types that supply them.
+> * **Structural Rules**: rules are now split between logical and structural.
+For the purpose of allowing
+> **extraction** of hypotheses nested within unary structures, we now use an extraction modality reserved for the
+> higher-order types that supply them.
 The modality is paired to a single structural rule which permits outwards movement:
-`<Χ>!, <Γ, Δ> → <Γ, <Χ>!, Δ>`
+> `<Χ>!, <Γ, Δ> → <Γ, <Χ>!, Δ>`
-* **Proofs & Terms**: Due to the presence of term-neutral structural rules (and the ambiguity inherent to the implicit cut of the diamond elimination rule) proofs are now defined separately from syntactically valid terms.
+> * **Proofs & Terms**: Due to the presence of term-neutral structural rules (and the ambiguity inherent to the implicit
+> cut of the diamond elimination rule) proofs are now defined separately from syntactically valid terms.
-* **Multi-word Phrases**: Multi-word phrases are heuristically fixed to the extent possible; this permits the extraction of correct proofs when (previously unstructured) constituents are elided under a conjunction.
-Coverage is slightly increased.
+> * **Multi-word Phrases**: Multi-word phrases are heuristically fixed to the extent possible; this permits the
+> extraction of correct proofs when (previously unstructured) constituents are elided under a conjunction.
+Coverage is
+> slightly increased.
+> ---
+> * **1.0.0a1 (09/2022)**
+>   * Proofs are delivered in η-normal form, and variables are assigned unique names.
+>   * Natural deduction is back-and-forth compatible with proof nets again.
+>   * A few leftover proofs failing the linearity criterion are removed.
+> ---

-**0.9.\* (01/2022)**
+### **0.9.\* (01/2022)**

-> Big changes to the extraction algorithm and data representation.
+> > Big changes to the extraction algorithm and data representation.
-* Proofs are now constructed and delivered in natural-deduction (≡ λ-term) format.
-This ensures type-safety during extraction and loading, and allows inspection of proofs at a sub-sentential level.
+> * Proofs are now constructed and delivered in natural-deduction (≡ λ-term) format.
+This ensures type-safety during
+> extraction and loading, and allows inspection of proofs at a sub-sentential level.
-* Proofs are now instances of both the `Proof` protocol and an actual type metaclass (itself an instance of the abstract metaclass `Type`), allowing pythonic access to a proof's type and its attributes.
+> * Proofs are now instances of both the `Proof` protocol and an actual type metaclass (itself an instance of the abstract
+> metaclass `Type`), allowing pythonic access to a proof's type and its attributes.
-* **Punctuation handling**: punctuation marks are now retained and contained in æthel samples.
+> * **Punctuation handling**: punctuation marks are now retained and contained in æthel samples.
-Punctuations are assigned dummy types, and their terms do not participate in the derivation, unless dependency annotated.
+> Punctuations are assigned dummy types, and their terms do not participate in the derivation, unless
+> dependency annotated.
-* **Fewer but longer sentences**: sentence splitting is now reserved only for non-functional branches.
+> * **Fewer but longer sentences**: sentence splitting is now reserved only for non-functional branches.
-Some previously problematic cases are now handled by duplicating the missing material from the source sentence into all of the independent generated samples, maintaining grammaticality and increasing average
+> Some previously problematic cases are now handled by duplicating the missing material from the source
+> sentence into all of the independent generated samples, maintaining grammaticality and increasing average
-sentence length.
+> sentence length.
 ---

 ## Project Structure